SalomePlatform/yacs/doc/principes.rst

 on the default container of the SALOME platform:  FactoryServer container on the local machine.

 The properties of a SALOME service node are converted into environment variables when the service is executed.

+To create this type of node from the GUI see :ref:`salome_service`.

 SalomePython node
 ''''''''''''''''''''''''''''''